Globally Generated Vector Bundles on P^n with c_1=4: The case , , on

-In this appendix we complete the argument for the Case 3 of the proof of Prop.~\ref{P:c1=4c2=8n3} by analyzing the degenerate subcases (IV) and (V) occuring in that case.
-To be more precise, consider an exact sequence:
+In this appendix we complete the argument for the Case 3 of the proof of Prop.~\ref{P:c1=4c2=8n3}.
+Actually, we have to complete the characterization of the epimorphisms $\phi : 3\sco_\piii(1) \oplus 3\sco_\piii \ra \Omega_\piii(3)$ with $\Ker \phi(2)$ globally generated.
+This characterization was reduced there to the characterization of the epimorphisms